joshmarinacci/rust-embedded-gui/readme.md

 - [ ] add tab panel
 - [ ] make children drawn and picked relative to the parent.
   - [ ] calculating dirty rect needs to be converted back to global

+* cursor in the text input
+* accent fg & bg colors for theme
+* use form layout for the buttons panel
+* don't double draw borders for panels inside of tab panel
+* let tab panel define it's own children using a toggle group
+* let tab panel switch it's own tabs instead of using external handle action
+* add padding to view
+* add border boolean to view